-How it works
+1. How it works

-- Has more sedative properties, but less anti-seizure and anxiolytic effects than some other benzodiazepines such as diazepam and oxazepam.
+- Has more sedative properties, but less anti-seizure and anxiolytic effects than some other benzodiazepines, such as diazepam or oxazepam.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Withdrawal symptoms (tremor, abdominal and muscle cramps, vomiting, sweating, rarely seizures) may occur if temazepam has been taken long-term or at higher-than-recommended dosages and is stopped abruptly; discontinue slowly on a doctor's advice.
-Even after regular dosing, mild withdrawal symptoms (such as low mood, insomnia) may occur if temazepam is discontinued abruptly.
-May not be suitable for people with a history of substance abuse or addictive disorders.
+- Withdrawal symptoms (such as tremor, abdominal and muscle cramps, vomiting, sweating, and, rarely, seizures) may occur if temazepam has been taken for a long time or at higher-than-recommended dosages and is then stopped abruptly.
+Temazepam should be tapered off slowly on discontinuation.
+Even after regular dosing, mild withdrawal symptoms (such as a low mood or insomnia) may occur if temazepam is discontinued abruptly.

 - Paradoxical reactions (the opposite of what is expected), such as worsening of insomnia, aggressiveness, hallucinations, extroversion, and rage have been reported, mainly in people with other mental health concerns.

-- May interact with several other medicines, including other drugs that have sedation as a side effect.
+- May interact with several other medicines, including other drugs that also have sedation as a side effect.
 See prescribing information for a full list of interactions.

 - May not be suitable for some people including those with respiratory disease, kidney or liver disease, psychiatric illness, or those with a history of substance abuse or addictive disorders.